LCAV/dsp-labs/docs/alien-voice/implementation.md

 }
 ```

-In the above code snippet, you will find the state variable we propose for the FX \(effects\) state and the callback that is needed to react to the button.
-To activate the callback, you need to go into CubeMX and enable "EXTI line 4 to 15" from the Configuration tab under "System &gt; NVIC".
-Then modify your `process` function using a condition as proposed in the code snippet below.
+In the above code snippet, you will find the state variable we propose for the FX \(effects\) state and the callback that is needed to react to the button. **To activate the callback, you need to go into CubeMX and enable "EXTI line 4 to 15" from the Configuration tab under "System &gt; NVIC".**

+{% hint style="info" %}
+TASK 8: Modify your `process` function using a condition as proposed in the code snippet below.

+_Hint: This will not be enough if you used the optimised version of the process function proposed in task 7, if it is the case, you will also have to test the FX value in the signal initialisation._
+{% endhint %}

 ```c
 for (uint16_t i = 1; i < FRAME_PER_BUFFER; i++) {